 Altria takes $4.5 billion charge on Juul investment

-The tobacco company had bought a $12.8 billion stake in the fast-growing e-cigarette rival looking to make inroads among smokers.
-Philip Morris PM.N walked away from merger talks with Altria in September as regulatory risk around Juul increased.

-Altria on Thursday cited increased chances of U.S. Food & Drug Administration removing flavored e-vapor products from the market as well as bans in certain cities and states in the United States for the charge.
+The company said the increased likelihood of U.S. Food & Drug Administration removing flavored e-vapor products from the market as well as bans in certain cities and states in the United States were responsible for the charge.

-Juul has suspended advertising in the United States, hired an Altria-executive as its CEO and revamped its management in the past few weeks.

-Altria also said it expects the Federal Trade Commission's request for additional information into its Juul investment to be resolved in first-quarter of 2020.

 (Reporting by Nivedita Balu in Bengaluru Editing by Saumyadeb Chakrabarty)